-We will use an image pair from the "Dune" dataset of surveillance images from TNO Human Factors, provided by L. Toet [16] in the ImageFusion Server [3].
-We applied the TopoICA-based approach [10] using the "maxabs" fusion rule and the proposed algorithm on the dataset, using the same settings as in the previous example.
-In Figure 4, we plot the fused results of the two methods and in Table 2, we plot their numerical evaluation using Petrovic and Piella's indexes.
+The next step is to apply the proposed algorithm to a multimodal scenario.
+We will use an image pair from the "Dune" dataset of surveillance images from TNO Human Factors, provided by L. Toet [14] in the ImageFusion Server [11].
+We applied the ICA-based approach and the proposed algorithm on the dataset, using the same settings as in the previous example.
+In Figure 4, we plot the fused results of the two methods and in Table 2, we plot their numerical evaluation using Petrovic and Piella's metrics.

-According to the performance evaluation indexes, the ICA-based approach performs considerably better than the proposed approach.
+According to the performance evaluation metrics, the ICA-based approach performs considerably better than the proposed approach.
 The same trend is also observed in the metrics.
-However, the proposed approach performs
+However, the proposed approach performs differently to a common fusion approach.
+It